-2021 Actions: For 2021 the Foundation will maintain its grant pool at \$1,200,000 in grants, which will be apportioned among the current six grant pools according to the funding allocation formula.
+2018 Actions: For 2018 the Foundation will maintain its grant pool to at least \$1,000,000 in grants, which will be apportioned among the current six grant pools according to the funding allocation formula.

-- Provide a reasonable, equitable and predictable distribution of conservation project funding to each province. - To allocate funding to key, priority applied research scientific projects
+Provide a reasonable, equitable and predictable distribution of conservation project funding to each province.

-Enhance ability to be more responsive to the diverse salmon conservation needs of each province by offering a greater allocation in grant funding, subject to improvement in investment income.
+scientific projects

-Enhance the opportunity for success in conservation projects by applying best practices learned through applied research projects.
+- Enhance ability to be more responsive to the diverse salmon conservation needs of each province by offering a greater allocation in grant funding, subject to improvement in investment income. - Enhance the opportunity for success in conservation projects by applying best practices learned through applied research projects.